chukshon/React-mini-project_Basic-accordion/README.md

 Hey!
 I'm on a mission to learn react.
-I'll be posting series of react projects likes this regularly.
+I'll be posting series of mini-react projects likes this regularly.

 # React-mini-project_Basic-accordion